Sony Xperia 1 With Ultra-Tall, 21:9 CinemaWide Display Debuts at MWC 2019

 Under the hood, the Xperia 1 has an octa-core Qualcomm Snapdragon 855 SoC, coupled with 6GB of RAM.
 The new chipset is touted to help offer up to 25 percent faster CPU performance and 40 percent GPU performance than the previous generation.
 Also, there is the Snapdragon Elite Gaming to handle specifically processor-intensive apps and games.

 For photos and videos, the Xperia 1 has a triple rear camera setup at the back.
 The camera setup has a 12-megapixel primary Exmor RS for mobile sensor with an f/1.6, 78-degree lens as well as OIS photo and hybrid OIS/ EIS video stabilisation support.
-Also, there is a 12-megapixel secondary sensor with an f/2.4, 135-degree wide-angle lens and a 12-megapixel tertiary sensor with an f/2.4, 45-degree lens along with OIS photo and OIS/ EIS video stabilisation support.
+Also, there is a 12-megapixel secondary sensor with an f/2.4, 135-degree wide-angle lens and a 12-megapixel tertiary sensor with an f/2.4, 45-degree, telephoto lens that provides 2x optical zoom.
+The setup also features OIS photo and OIS/ EIS video stabilisation support.
 There is also an 8-megapixel sensor at the front for selfies and video chat along with an f/2.0, 84-degree wide-angle lens.

 The rear camera supports features such as Cinema Pro powered by CineAlta to support 21:9 movie recording, LOOK colour settings, 4K HDR video recording, RAW noise reduction, Eye AF, Bokeh effect, HDR photo, and 3D Creator.
 The front camera, on the other hand, comes with features such as HDR photo, SteadyShot, Portrait selfie effects, Display flash, and a 3D Creator.